Modification of Child Support Agreement in Arizona

 2) the inducement results in acts in justifiable reliance thereon; and

-The Arizona Supreme Court reversed and remanded the case for determination of back child support.
+The Arizona Supreme Court reversed and remanded the case for a determination of back child support.